-In the SCRI analysis for GBS and SVT as detailed in Table 6, only confirmed cases will be included as outcomes in the main analysis.
-Cases where charts were unobtainable (i.e. charts could not be retrieved from providers) or incomplete (i.e. unable to adjudicate the case due to lack of information in the chart) will not be included in the primary analysis as these cases cannot be adjudicated.
-Therefore, a sensitivity analysis of the primary analysis may be conducted to include a proportion of GBS and SVT cases with unobtainable or incomplete charts after adjusting the count by the window-specific PPVs.
+In the SCRI analysis for SVT as detailed in Table 6, only confirmed cases will be included as outcomes in the main analysis.
+Cases where charts were unobtainable (i.e., charts could not be retrieved from providers) or incomplete (i.e., unable to adjudicate the case due to lack of information in the chart) will not be included in the primary analysis as these cases cannot be adjudicated.
+Therefore, a sensitivity analysis of the primary analysis may be conducted to include a proportion of SVT cases with unobtainable or incomplete charts after adjusting the count by the window-specific PPVs.
 This method is consistent with a published FDA study [Goud, 2021].
-In this sensitivity analysis, for GBS, the event date will be defined as the claims-based diagnosis date for any unadjudicated cases.

-Sensitivity analyses will exclude exposures from the analytical cohort for which followup ended after February 1, 2020.
+Sensitivity analyses will exclude exposures from the analytical cohort for which follow-up ended after February 1, 2020.
 For HOIs to be studied using the SCRI design (GBS, Gout, SVT), vaccinations (and their cases) for which follow-up ends after February 1, 2020 will be excluded.
 For GBS, any doses administered on or after October 26, 2019 (and their cases) will be excluded to allow a full 84 days (plus 14 days) of follow-up before February 1, 2020.
 For Gout and SVT, any doses administered on or after December 2, 2019 (and their cases) will be excluded to allow a full 60 days of follow-up before February 1, 2020.
 Descriptive analyses will be conducted if the exclusion of data as described above limits the ability to conduct the analysis.